Achievable logoAchievable logo

 Federal Farm Credit System

-Indirect backing is a little bizarre.
-It’s like telling your friend right before they go swimming, “if you get in trouble and start drowning, I’ll only save you if I’m able to.”
-Indirect backing is still backing from the US Government, but it’s not as powerful as direct backing.
-Direct backing comes with the assumption that the government will do everything it can to prevent a default.
-Whether indirect or direct backing exists, both provide an added layer of security for the investor that results in a low-risk investment in regard to default risk.
+Indirect backing can feel a bit odd at first.
+It’s like saying to a friend before they go swimming, “If you get in trouble, I’ll save you only if I’m able to.”
+There’s still a connection to the US Government, but it’s not as strong as direct backing.
+With direct backing, the expectation is that the government will do everything it can to prevent a default.

-Generally speaking, the US Government prefers subsidizing important aspects of American life.
-Providing ourselves with the food we eat is one of them.
-The US Government created the Federal Farm Credit System, which provides easy-to-obtain loans to farmers across the United States.
-Whether a farmer is looking for short-term financing to produce a harvest or long-term financing to pay for farming equipment, the Federal Farm Credit System is the best place for them to go.
+Generally speaking, the US Government prefers subsidizing important aspects of American life, and food production is one of them.
+To support agriculture, the US Government created the Federal Farm Credit System, which provides easy-to-obtain loans to farmers across the United States.
+Whether a farmer needs short-term financing to produce a harvest or long-term financing to pay for farming equipment, the Federal Farm Credit System is a key source of funding.

-To finance their activities, the Federal Farm Credit System issues bonds to the investing public.
-The money raised is loaned out to farmers at favorable interest rates.
-Because of this system, it’s cheap and easy for farmers to obtain loans from the government.
+To finance its activities, the Federal Farm Credit System issues bonds to the investing public.
+The money raised is then loaned to farmers at favorable interest rates.
+This structure helps make borrowing cheaper and more accessible for farmers.

 Key points